fbpx

 The European Union in Georgia

-For more than three decades, the European Union has fostered a unique and close partnership with Georgia, supporting the country’s continued development through knowledge and experience sharing, expertise, innovation and financial support.
-The relationship between the EU and the citizens of Georgia is based on shared values of peace, freedom, democracy, human rights, gender equality, and inclusive economic growth.
+For more than three decades, the European Union has been supporting Georgia ’s continued development through knowledge and experience sharing, expertise, innovation, and financial support.
+The partnership between the EU and the citizens of Georgia is based on the shared values of peace, freedom, democracy, human rights, gender equality, and inclusive economic growth.

-The EU has created a myriad of opportunities for the country’s younger population to live and study in Europe, enabling Georgian youth to return after their studies and put this acquired knowledge to use to build a more robust and successful Georgia.
+The EU continues to support Georgia’s youth, providing opportunities in education, culture, and other spheres.
+It also facilitated many opportunities for the country’s younger population to live and study in Europe, enabling Georgian youth to return after their studies and use the acquired knowledge to build a more robust and successful Georgia.